 Heading into the final stretch of the 80’s, product sales are failing to meet company projections.
 The C64 is dropping off the scope as a gaming platform, and a hardware project is draining resources, called Handy.
 It is designed by Dave Needle and R.J.
 Mical, of the Amiga computer development team at Commodore.
 Handy is to be the world’s first colour hand-held game device but is proving to be an elongated drag on Epyx, with two years and a reported $8 million sunk into its development.
 Another problem for the company is that its games are some of the most pirated computer titles around, with practically everyone with a C64 playing Summer Games and Impossible Mission but few actually paying for the privilege.
 The Handy project is eventually sold to Atari, via a deal that makes the video game and computer company a part owner of Epyx.
 Announcing the colour handheld system as the PCES or Portable Color Entertainment System at the Summer CES in 1989, Atari eventually renames the system as the Lynx.
 Meanwhile, Epyx reorganizes, dropping the distribution part of the company to focus on game development for consoles.
 They also lay off 85% of their workforce, along with the departure of Mical, Needle and company head David Morse.

 The new name of Atari’s handheld device highlights the fact that up to eight of the devices can be linked together via a cable, for head-to-head play.
 It also sports a 3 1/2-inch colour LCD screen with a resolution of 160×102 pixels, capable of displaying 16 colours at a time out of a palette of 4,096.
 Inside the case also resides a 16mHz 65C02 processor.
-Lynx sees a limited rollout, first hitting the New York City area in September of 1989.
+Lynx sees a limited rollout, first hitting the New York City area on September 1, 1989.
 In the early part of 1990, the system begins selling in five more markets: Los Angeles, Philadelphia, Chicago, San Francisco and Boston.
 It is available nationally through 1990.
 While technically superior to the recently released Nintendo Gameboy portable game system, the $149.95 Lynx and its games lineup ultimately fail to compete against Nintendo’s juggernaut.

 The same year as the initial release of the Lynx, Epyx files for bankruptcy.
 The company struggles out of receivership long enough to port a few games to the PC, but eventually, the remains of the company are sold to Bridgestone Multimedia, specializing in Christian media products.
 This company, in turn, sells the major Epyx software rights to Atari Corp., who then ALSO go out of business.
 It appears that Hasbro, picking over the corpse of Atari in early 1998, has gained the Epyx game rights.